-Moving beyond these LLC vs. LLP generalizations, however, you should note that state laws control the particulars of the legal protections offered by limited liability companies and limited liability partnerships.
+Moving beyond these llc vs llp generalizations, however, you should note that state laws control the particulars of the legal protections offered by limited liability companies and limited liability partnerships.
 And in some jurisdictions, a limited liability partnership may have or may be required to have one partner whose personal liability is NOT limited.

 Difference in Tax Benefits Between LLC and LLP

 Let me also make a quick point about the tax benefits and the difference between an LLC and an LLP.
-In general, both LLCs and LLPs don’t require the business to pay income taxes on its profits, but rather that they just “pass through” or “distribute” the income, deductions and associated tax liability to the owners of the entity.
-In comparison, a corporation often would pay income taxes on its business earnings.
+In general, both LLCs and LLPs don’t require the business to pay income taxes on its profits, but rather that they just “pass through,” or “flow through,” or “distribute” the income, deductions and associated tax liability to the owners of the entity.
+Note: In comparison, a corporation often would pay income taxes on its business earnings.
 If those earnings are later distributed to an owner, the owner pays tax again.
 (This is the dreaded “double tax” you hear corporations and their shareholders talk about.)